milesflo/tea-rex/README.md

 For the team, this was an introduction to some of Angular's more nuanced features.
 This included filters and services/factories/providers.

-To give users the ability to quickly search by both query *and* by categories, we had to implement what are called _filters_.
-We used these filters to *only* display entries that met all of a user's search criteria at a given time.
+To give users the ability to quickly search by both query **and** by categories, we had to implement what are called _filters_.
+We used these filters to **only** display entries that met all of a user's search criteria at a given time.
 In order to have a functioning cart, we needed to be able to persist data from our two separate views.
-There are a couple of ways to do it, but we chose to use ```factories```.
-In short, a factory is an object with a number of properties that can be passed into a controller to be read or altered, as seen here:
+There are a couple of ways to do this, but we thought that a ```factory``` would be most appropriate.
+If you're not familiar with factories/services/providers and the differences between the three, you can read up on them (here)[http://tylermcginnis.com/angularjs-factory-vs-service-vs-provider/].
+In short, **a factory is an object with a number of properties that can be passed into a controller to be read or altered**, as seen here:

 ```javascript
 // typical Angular controller